On reduction and normalization in the computational core: Operational Properties of , Weak and Surface Reduction

-\subsection{Confluence properties of $\betac$, $\sigma$ and $\id$}
+\subsection{Confluence Properties of $\betac$, $\sigma$ and $\id$}

-Finally, we briefly revisit also the confluence of $\lc$, which was already established in \cite{deLiguoroTreglia20}, in order to analyze the confluence properties also of the different subsystems.
-In \Cref{sec:normalization} we will use confluence of $\redx{\bs}$ (\Cref{thm:normalizing_strategy}). \begin{proposition}[Confluence of $\betac$, $\sigma$ and $\id$]
+Finally, we briefly revisit the confluence of $\lc$, already established in \cite{deLiguoroTreglia20}, in order to analyze the confluence properties of the different subsystems too.
+This completes the analysis given in \Cref{prop:surface-properties}.
+In \Cref{sec:normalization} we will use confluence of $\redx{\bs}$ (\Cref{thm:normalizing_strategy}). \begin{prop}[Confluence of $\betac$, $\sigma$ and $\id$]